meetdomaine/Kit/documentation/content/docs/updating-to-v2.md

 }
 ```

-### Updating your files or your linting rules to cater to a new stylelint'ing setup
+### Update your files or your linting rules to cater to a new stylelint'ing setup

 There are a couple of ways to do this.
 First, you can install `stylelint` globally and run the `--fix` directive.
 This will catch and update a lot but not all.
 Here's an example: